Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

-With modern devices utilizing 4G and 5G, mobile users have come to expect a consistent service when using mobile internet.
+With modern devices utilizing 5G, mobile users have come to expect a consistent service when using mobile internet.
 However, speeds can often seem slow even with unlimited data plans.

 There could be many reasons for a slow connection.
 But if you have good cellular coverage, the problem might be a deliberate move by your carrier to control bandwidth and internet usage.

 Access content across the globe at the highest speed rate.

 70% of our readers choose Private Internet Access

 Browse the web from multiple devices with industry-standard security protocols.